risk-first/website/menagerie/Agency-Risk.md

 [Agency Risk](Agency-Risk) also covers _whole teams_ too.
 It's perfectly possible that a team within an organisation develops [Goals](Glossary#Goal-In-Mind) that don't align with those of the overall organisation.
 For example:
  - A team introduces excessive [Bureaucracy](Process-Risk#bureaucratic-risk) in order to avoid work it doesn't like.
  - A team gets obsessed with a particular technology, or their own internal process improvement, at the expense of delivering business value.
- - A marginalised team tbd.
+ - A marginalised team forces their services on other teams in the name of "consistency".
+(This can happen a lot with "Architecture", "Branding" and "Testing" teams, sometimes for the better, sometimes for the worse.)

 We've looked here at some illustrative examples of [Agency Risk](Agency-Risk), but as we stated at the beginning, [Agency Risk](Agency-Risk) at any level comes down to differences of [Goals](Glossary#goal-in-mind) between the different agents, whether they are _people_, _teams_ or _software_.